 During the summer, each Scholar will engage in an internship in a rural NC county.
 The goal is for each Scholar to gain real world experience in work that speaks to their passions and furthers their career goals.
 The internship plan will be developed with the help of a personal coach at the end of the Leadership Conference.
-Each Scholar can receive from $2,460.00 to $2,580.00 (based on cohort) for completion of a 6 week summer internship plus $400.00 for other program components.
 Please click here for a list of qualifying counties.

 Scholars will present their summer experiences and contributions they made in rural N.C. with the community of Golden LEAF Scholars, coaches, and program staff.
 The focus is to process key components of internship success and to highlight their awakening awareness of rural N.C. communities’ needs and possibilities.